FEALAC Forum

 9 November 2019 Santo Domingo, Dominican Republic

-At the 9th Foreign Ministers’ Meeting held in Santo Domingo, Dominican Republic (2019), member countries adopted the 「Santo Domingo Declaration」.
-In celebration of the FEALAC's 20th anniversary, member states expressed commitment to further strengthen FEALAC's working mechanisms and increase its visibility, by discussing and reaching agreement on various important points raised in previous meetings, such as the possibility of a FEALAC Special Commemorative Summit, adoption of the Regional Coordinators' Rotation system when deemed necessary, and the incorporation of 'Climate Change' into the 'Socio-Political Cooperation, Sustainable Development Working Group,' renaming it 'Socio-Political Cooperation, Sustainable Development, Climate Change Working Group'.
+The 9th Foreign Ministers’ Meeting in Santo Domingo, Dominican Republic, adopted the Santo Domingo Declaration in celebration of FEALAC’s 20th anniversary.
+Member States reaffirmed their commitment to strengthening FEALAC’s working mechanisms and enhancing its visibility.
+Key outcomes included discussions on the possible convening of a FEALAC Special Commemorative Summit, the adoption of a rotational system for Regional Coordinators when deemed necessary, and the incorporation of Climate Change into the Socio-Political Cooperation, Sustainable Development Working Group, which was subsequently renamed to reflect its expanded mandate.

 Quick Facts